krogersst/krogersst.github.io/resume.md

 #### Experience
 **Naturalist** [August 2021 - Present]
 _Watershed Stewardship Center at West Creek Reservation, Cleveland Metroparks, Parma, OH_
-- Develops and leads educational hikes and hands-on programs for a wide range of audiences focusing on native Ohio wildlife and local natural and cultural history
+- Plans and presents educational hikes and hands-on programs for school aged children to senior citizens focusing on local and natural history
+- Conudcts outreach STEM programs for schools and community events on topics ranging from watershed conservation to backyard biodiversity
+- Answers reference and information questions both on the trail and at the front desk
 - Designs and produces graphics and passive interpretive content

+**Guest Engagement Specialist** [March 2020 - Present] _Great Lakes Science Center, Cleveland, OH_
+- Provides Science Center guests with informal learning experiences on a variety of STEM topics from space exploration to engineering history on the Great Lakes
+- Assists in creating a safe educational environment amid the COVID-19 pandemic

 **Curator** [December 2020 - August 2021]
 _Bay Village Historical Society, Bay Village, OH_